LeaDevelop/salt-win-minion-reactor-setup/README.md

 Setup is based on official [Salt user guide](https://docs.saltproject.io/salt/user-guide/en/latest/index.html) documentation.

-Locale region format is simple example on how to adjust configuration of minion with Windows OS, there is reg specific module that will help you getting that running via Salt.
-I'm using powershell script approach and using cmd.script function in the salt state file.
+Locale region format example on how to adjust configuration of minion with Windows OS, there is reg specific module that will help you getting that running via Salt (see example at bottom of common.sls).
+I've also got it working with PowerShell script approach and cmd.script function in the state file.

 > ⚠ To make Scheduler, Beacon, Reactor trio working: salt-minion must use 'Log On' service property and fill in the credentials into This account option.
 If you don't set that then beacon will not work and consequently reactor as well.

-Scheduler's job starts the powershell script that checks and logs current state of locale region format on the minion.
+Scheduler's job starts the PowerShell script that checks and logs current state of locale region format on the minion.
 Depending on the result it will send log file in designated directories `status / corrected / wrong`

 ## Salt project official documentation used for this setup
 Scheduler: